divhide/node-log-server/Readme.md

 ## Example: Log some data

 By running the following line you're dumping file.txt into the a log named 'LOGNAME.log'.
-You can submit different logs to different files by changing the url.

 ```